ddolab/computing-resources-guide/README.md

 <a name="parallelizing-in-julia"></a>
 ## Parallelizing in Julia
-This differs from job arrays in a significant way.
-While job arrays involve running the same job on various nodes with distinct job IDs, here it's a single job with parallel execution of its components (some part of the code).
-For instance, in decomposition algorithms, this approach can facilitate parallelizing subproblems.
+The concept discussed in this section should not be confused with a job array.
+While job arrays facilitates running the same job on different nodes with unique job IDs, here we are trying to run a single job with parallel execution of its components, specifically certain parts of the code.
+For example, in decomposition algorithms, this approach can help in parallelizing subproblems.

-In Julia, we can utilize the `Distributed` package to parallelize our code (or part of it).
-This section is meant to be a brief overview of coding syntax.
-Consider a scenario where you have a Julia script that implements a decomposition algorithm, and you aim to parallelize its subproblems.
-The following code demonstrates how to achieve this:
+In Julia, the `Distributed` package can be leveraged to parallelize our code or specific sections of it.
+This section serves as a concise overview of the coding syntax involved.
+Let's consider a scenario where you wrote a Julia script implementing a decomposition algorithm, and your goal is to parallelize its subproblems.
+The following code illustrates how to accomplish this:

 ```
 using Distributed